drfinlayscott/R4Med/README.md

 To make your life easier, before each meeting you should:

-1. Install the latest version of R.
+1. Install the latest version of R (32-bit)
 2. Install the important dependency packages, using install.packages():

     * triangle